Menu

 BOOLEAN Equal to BOOL

 SMALLINT(size) A small integer.
 Signed range is from -32768 to 32767.
-Unsigned range is from 0 to 65535.
-The size parameter specifies the maximum display width (which is 255)
+Unsigned range is from 0 to 65535. size specifies the minimum display width (max display width is 255)

-MEDIUMINT(size) A medium integer.
+MEDIUMINT(size) A medium-sized integer.
 Signed range is from -8388608 to 8388607.
-Unsigned range is from 0 to 16777215.
-The size parameter specifies the maximum display width (which is 255)
+Unsigned range is from 0 to 16777215. size specifies the minimum display width (max display width is 255)

-INT(size) A medium integer.
+INT(size) A normal-size integer.
 Signed range is from -2147483648 to 2147483647.
-Unsigned range is from 0 to 4294967295.
-The size parameter specifies the maximum display width (which is 255)
+Unsigned range is from 0 to 4294967295. size specifies minimum display width (max display width is 255)

-INTEGER(size) Equal to INT(size)
+INTEGER(size) Synonym for INT(size)

 BIGINT(size) A large integer.
 Signed range is from -9223372036854775808 to 9223372036854775807.
-Unsigned range is from 0 to 18446744073709551615.
-The size parameter specifies the maximum display width (which is 255)
+Unsigned range is from 0 to 18446744073709551615. size specifies the minimum display width (max display width is 255)

-FLOAT(size, d) A floating point number.
-The total number of digits is specified in size.
-The number of digits after the decimal point is specified in the d parameter.
-This syntax is deprecated in MySQL 8.0.17, and it will be removed in future MySQL versions
+FLOAT(size, d) A small floating-point number.
+FLOAT(size, d) is deprecated in MySQL 8.0.17, and it will be removed in future MySQL versions

-DOUBLE(size, d) A normal-size floating point number.
+DOUBLE(size, d) A normal-size floating-point number.
+Permissible values are -1.7976931348623157E+308 to -2.2250738585072014E-308, 0, and 2.2250738585072014E-308 to 1.7976931348623157E+308.
 The total number of digits is specified in size.
 The number of digits after the decimal point is specified in the d parameter

-DOUBLE PRECISION(size, d)
+DOUBLE PRECISION(size, d) Synonym for DOUBLE(size, d)

 Date and Time Data Types